-Explore our growing timeline below of UCD alumni, friends and staff who over the years have embodied the spirit of International Women’s Day and excelled in their fields.
+Explore our growing timeline below of UCD alumni, friends and staff who over the years have embodied the spirit of International Women’s Day through their lives, studies and careers.

-When we all #ChooseToChallenge, we can make a difference.
+This year’s theme is “Break the Bias”.
+When we all #BreaktheBias, we can make a difference.

 Phyllis Clinch - Botanist and Academic